NeilDarach/nix-config/doc/main.md

               }));
         }

-* An RSA private key and python crypto libraries are needed to sign boot images, so add those to the flake
+* An RSA private key and python crypto libraries are needed to sign boot images,  and the scripts need xxd, so add those to the flake

-        buildImputs = with pkgs; [ python3 python3Packages.pip ];
+        buildInputs = with pkgs; [ python3 python3Packages.pip xxd ];
         shellHook = ''
             python -m venv .venv
             source .venv/bin/activate